-- The Northwestern Health Clinic Bloomington, located on the University campus; - The De Rusha Clinical Education Center on the University campus; and - The Human Performance Center which provides a comprehensive sports medicine program located on the University campus.
+- The Northwestern Health Clinic Bloomington, located on the University campus; - The De Rusha Clinical Education Center on the University campus; and - The Human Performance Center which provides a comprehensive integrative sports care and performance program located on the University campus. - The Sweere Clinic An on-campus multi-disciplinary holistic healing center serving as a referral destination for complex neuro-musculoskeletal disorders.